yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 These `HLE` services need to be able to interact with the emulated kernel, in order to grab locks and triggers for rescheduling, etc. yuzu achieves this by making use of `dummy threads`, which are created as an emulated `KThread` entity.

-A `dummy thread` is created for every thread of a service interface running in the user's computer (also called `host thread`), so that whenever the kernel needs to interact with a `host thread`, it can do so through these `dummy threads`.
+A `dummy thread` is created for every `host thread` of a service interface running in the user's computer, so that whenever the kernel needs to interact with a `host thread`, it can do so through these `dummy threads`.

 Previously, these `dummy threads` were not being released when their main thread was destroyed, and hence, they would accumulate over time.
 Since the kernel imposes a limit on the amount of threads a process can make, yuzu was eventually unable to create more threads to open service interfaces in long gaming sessions.